geekyind/geeky.emotion/backend/SETUP.md

 3. **Scaling**:
    - Use managed PostgreSQL (RDS)
-   - Use ElastiCache for Redis
+   - Use ElastiCache for Redis (see Option B in section 6)
-   - Deploy behind load balancer
+   - Deploy behind load balancer (ALB/NLB)
-   - Enable auto-scaling
+   - Enable auto-scaling for EC2/ECS

 4. **Database**:
    - Enable connection pooling